How to apply

 In order to apply you must:

-- hold an honours degree, usually at class 2:2 or above from a United Kingdom higher education institution or equivalent qualification (see below).
+- hold an honours degree of minimum grade 2:2 or above from a United Kingdom higher education institution or equivalent qualification (see below).
 For secondary trainees this should be in an area relevant to the training subject.

 The Application and Selection Process: